Archethought/dfds/TOOLBOX.md

-## Docker for Data Scientists - Start Building Your Own Toolbox
+## Start Building Your Own Toolbox

 A local registry speeds things up and allows you to commit local versions of your images.
 Let's begin there.